 Face in both sexes

 After an incubation period of about 1 to 12 weeks, a painless, red skin nodule slowly enlarges, becoming a raised, beefy red, moist, smooth, foul-smelling lesion.
 The lesion slowly enlarges, often ulcerates, and may spread to other skin areas.
 Lesions heal slowly, with scarring.
-Secondary infections with other bacteria are common and can cause extensive tissue destruction.
-Lymphadenopathy is uncommon.

 Occasionally, granuloma inguinale spreads through the bloodstream to the bones, joints, or liver; without treatment, anemia, wasting, and, uncommonly, death may occur.

-This photo shows genital granuloma inguinale.
+This photo shows the raised, red lesion of perianal granuloma inguinale.

-This photo shows perianal granuloma inguinale.
+This photo shows the raised, red lesion of perianal granuloma inguinale.

 Image courtesy of Dr. Tabua via the Public Health Image Library of the Centers for Disease Control and Prevention.